Peter of Lusignan

-Peter of Lusignan (French: Pierre de Lusignan); died 10 February 1451) was a regent of the Kingdom of Cyprus and titular Count of Tripoli.
-He was son of James of Lusignan (died 1395/1397), Titular Count of Tripoli, married in 1385 to his cousin Mary, ditte Mariette, (wrongly called Margaret) of Lusignan (c.
-1360 – c.
-1397), once engaged to Carlo Visconti, daughter of his uncle Peter I of Lusignan and second wife Eleanor of Aragon, and paternal grandson of John of Lusignan and his second wife Alice of Ibelin.
-He was a member of the House of Lusignan.
+Peter of Lusignan (French: Pierre de Lusignan); died 10 February 1451) was a Regent of the Kingdom of Cyprus and titular Count of Tripoli.
+He was the second son of James of Lusignan, titular Count of Tripoli, and his wife and cousin Mary called Mariette (wrongly called Margaret) of Lusignan.

 Life

-Besides being Regent of Cyprus and titular Count of Tripoli, he was also titular Constable and titular Seneschal of Jerusalem.
+Besides being Regent of Cyprus, titular Marshal or titular Seneschal of Tripoli and titular Count of Tripoli, he was also titular Constable and titular Seneschal of Jerusalem.

 Marriage and issue

-He married c.
+Peter married c.
 1415 his cousin Isabella of Lusignan, Princess of Cyprus, daughter of James I of Lusignan, King of Cyprus, and wife Helvis or Helisia of Brunswick-Grubenhagen, without issue.